appdev-lessons/presenting-your-project/content.md

 Once recorded, upload the video file to YouTube, Dropbox, Google Drive, or whatever service you prefer; but whatever you choose, you must be able to share a link with us **that does not require signing in**.
 In other words, **anyone with the link** should be able to view the video.
 On YouTube, this is known as an Unlisted (not Private) video.

+- Did you create a screencast demo?
+- Yes
+  - Great job!
+- No
-- Enter your screencast URL
+  - Please create your screencast demo before continuing.
-{: .free_text #screencast_demo_url title="Screencast Demo URL" points="1" answer="1" }
+{: .choose_best #screencast_demo title="Screencast Demo URL" points="1" answer="1" }

 <div class="alert alert-danger mt-2">

-After you submit the URL here, return to Canvas and submit the URL again in the assignment "Submit Screencast Demo Video".
+Return to Canvas and submit the screencast URL in the assignment "Submit Screencast Demo Video".

 An instructor will provide additional feedback on your submission there.